mui/material-ui/docs/pages/blog/mui-core-v5.md

 Material-UI is now **MUI**!
 Head to the [dedicated blog post](https://mui.com/blog/material-ui-is-now-mui/) to learn more.

+We hope you are going to enjoy the DX improvement of only having to type 3 letters to type to find us on the internet: [mui.com](https://mui.com) and to import us from npm `@mui`!

 ## Improved customizability

 ### Migration from JSS to emotion